mnaganov/helr-learning/chapter7-higher-order-functions.md

 12
 ```

-**Note:** Since Rust is a more low-level language, more work is required from a
+**Note 1:** Since Rust is a more low-level language than Haskell, more work is
-programmer to express their intent.
-The closure trait `Fn(T) -> T` is just an
+required from a programmer to express their intent.
+The closure trait `Fn(T) ->
-"interface", and each concrete closure type created from it is different.
-This
+T` is just an "interface", and each concrete closure type created from it is
-is why there is a need to put it into a `Box` (this is how "dynamic typing" is
+different.
+This is why there is a need to put it into a `Box` (this is how
-implemented in Rust).
-Potentially, `compose` can be changed to take function
+"dynamic typing" is implemented in Rust).
+Potentially, `compose` can be changed
-pointers `fn(T) -> T`, however since the accumulating function needs to return a
+to take function pointers `fn(T) -> T`, however since the accumulating function
-closure, the return type of `compose` will still remain a closure.
-Using uniform
+needs to return a closure, the return type of `compose` will still remain a
-`Box` type both for input and output parameters allows to use `compose` on its
+closure.
+Using uniform `Box` type both for input and output parameters allows to
-own results, which is a more uniform approach.
+use `compose` on its own results, which is a more uniform approach.

+**Note 2:** The resulting `compose` function is *homogenous*, that is, all
+functions must be `T -> T`.
+In order to write a *heterogenous* version of
+`compose`, we would need yet another level of indirection by putting all the
+types into `Any` and then up/downcasting them as needed.
+I guess, this is too
+much.

 ## 7.6 Binary string transmitter